Jerry Krause: Chicago Bulls GM

 Krause replaced Rod Thorn as Chicago Bulls General Manager ahead of the 1985–86 NBA season.

 Coaching staff

-His first hire was longtime personal friend Tex Winter as a Bulls assistant bench coach.
+Krause's first hire with the Bulls was longtime personal friend Tex Winter.
+Krause hired Winter as an assistant bench coach.
 Krause urged Winter to teach all of the Bulls players, especially Michael Jordan, the Triangle Offense.
-Winter learned the triangle offense as a college player at USC under then head coach Sam Barry, and later used it to successfully guide the Kansas State University Wildcats to a number one ranking, topping both national college basketball polls during the 1958-59 regular season and also leading the program to two Final Four appearances as their head coach.
-Krause even had to fire then Bulls head coach Doug Collins and replace him with assistant coach Phil Jackson because Collins would not let Winter do as Krause had instructed.
+Winter had learned the triangle offense as a college player at USC under then head coach Sam Barry, and later used it to successfully guide Kansas State to a number one ranking.
+At the end of the 1988-1989 NBA season, Krause fired then-head coach Doug Collins and replaced him with assistant coach Phil Jackson.
+Even though Collins had guided the Bulls to the Eastern Conference Finals, this was largely because Collins would not let Winter do as Krause had instructed.
+Jackson managed to convince Jordan to give up the individual scoring plays that had become his trademark and try Winter’s system, where all five players on the floor were threats to score.

+Krause made strength coach Al Vermeil one of his first hires, and the Bulls became one of the first NBA teams to embrace weight training for players.
+Krause gave scouting and management opportunities to African-Americans when this was not the norm.
+Karen Stack Umlauf, originally hired as a secretary for Krause, was soon writing scouting reports on potential draftees and working out players were signed for the Bulls, and eventually promoted to director of basketball operations, making her one of the few women to be deeply involved in basketball-centric duties.